Ben-Schneider-code/COMP3040A3/readme.md

 # **Manitoba Event Planner**

 ## **API Description**
-This is an REST API that provides information to help Manitobians plan their events.
-This API allows Manitobians to obtain information about the weather and destination they are holding their event.
+This is an REST API that provides resources to help Manitobians plan their events.
+This API allows Manitobians to obtain information about the weather and the venue where they are holding their event.

 ## **Endpoints**